Self-harm: Mental disorder

-Although some people who self-harm do not have any form of recognized mental disorder, many people experiencing various forms of mental illnesses do have a higher risk of self-harm.
-The key areas of disorder which exhibit an increased risk include autism spectrum disorders, borderline personality disorder, dissociative disorders, bipolar disorder, depression, phobias, and conduct disorders.
+Although some people who self-harm do not have any form of recognized mental disorder, self-harm often co-occurs with psychiatric conditions.
+Self-harm is, for example, associated with eating disorders, autism, borderline personality disorder, dissociative disorders, bipolar disorder, depression, phobias, and conduct disorders.
 As many as 70% of individuals with borderline personality disorder engage in self-harm.
-An estimated 30% of individuals with autism spectrum disorders engage in self-harm at some point, including eye-poking, skin-picking, hand-biting, and head-banging.
-Schizophrenia may also be a contributing factor for self-harm.
-Those diagnosed with schizophrenia have a high risk of suicide, which is particularly greater in younger patients as they may not have an insight into the serious effects that the disorder can have on their lives.
-There are parallels between self-harm and Münchausen syndrome, a psychiatric disorder in which individuals feign illness or trauma.
-There may be a common ground of inner distress culminating in self-directed harm in a Münchausen patient.
-However, a desire to deceive medical personnel in order to gain treatment and attention is more important in Münchausen's than in self-harm.
+An estimated 30% of autistic individuals engage in self-harm at some point, including eye-poking, skin-picking, hand-biting, and head-banging.
+According to a meta-analysis that did not distinguish between suicidal and non-suicidal acts, self-harm is common among those with schizophrenia and is a significant predictor of suicide.
+There are parallels between self-harm and factitious disorder, a psychiatric disorder in which individuals feign illness or trauma.
+There may be a common ground of inner distress culminating in self-directed harm in patients with this condition.
+However, a desire to deceive medical personnel in order to gain treatment and attention is more important in factitious disorder than in self-harm.